 My connection to the Kyles

 On a recent visit to Tighnabruaich, we visited the Isle of Arran, the Crinan Canal and other favorite haunts and had a wonderful holiday.
 We had a great dinner at the Portavadie Marina restaurant, I had a swim in the indoor and outdoor pools, and took a boat trip over to Tarbert.
-It was great to be home.
+Though I grew up in Paisley, I consider Tighnabruaich and the Kyles of Bute to be "home"".

 March 2023 - The Sunday Times just ranked Tighnabruaich as one of the best places to live in Scotland.